dinesh725/Daily-Task/README.md

    - `EMAIL_FROM`: Sender email address
 4. Deploy the project

 The `vercel.json` file is already configured to build both the Node.js backend and serve the static frontend files.
+Vercel will automatically run `npm run build` to generate the CSS file during deployment.

 ## Contributing
 1. Fork the repository